LaylaYuan/Python-Projects/README.md

 Hi there, this is Layla.
 Nice to meet you :)

-I will post some of the projects that I have done with python on this page, hope you enjoy it.
+I post some of the projects that I have done with python on this page, hope you enjoy it.

 Please feel free to comment, hope to communicate with all of you.